vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 SERVICE SETS: ESS

 - To create LARGER Không dây LANS beyond the range of a SINGLE AP, we use an ESS (EXTENDED SERVICE SET)
-- APs with their own BSSs are connected by a WIRED Mạng
+- APs with their own BSSs are connected by a WIRED Network
     - Each BSS uses the SAME SSID
     - Each BSS has a UNIQUE BSSID
     - Each BSS uses a DIFFERENT channel to avoid INTERFERENCE